hanling3/recipe-book/documents/contributions-summary.md

     - Extract findings and insights from user testings
     - Constructed welcome page
     - Revised final sketch based user testing results and write justifications

+- Xuanhui
+    - Conducted 1 user testings and added notes.
+    - Involved in constructing and revising the meal plan page and recipe detail page.
+    - Wrote app usability test protocal and the debrief notes.

 # Milestone 6